-Compliance to regulations is the practice of ensuring that a company adheres to established rules, regulations and standards in there industry.
+Compliance with regulations is the practice of ensuring that a company adheres to established rules, regulations and standards in their industry.
 Businesses must make sure that they uphold particular standards to avoid legal implications.

 Compliance failure can also endanger employees, the public and an organisation’s reputation.
 The losses incurred from compliance issues can cripple your whole enterprise.